binaryage/asepsis-web/index.md

 ## Installation

   1. **[Install SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php)** and <span style="color:#d22">make sure you have latest SIMBL 0.9.x</span>
-  2. Place Visor.bundle into `~/Library/Application Support/SIMBL/Plugins` (create this directory if it does not exist)
+  2. Place Visor.bundle into `~/Library/Application Support/SIMBL/Plugins` (create this directory if it does not already exist)
   3. Relaunch Terminal.app - You should now see the Visor Status Menu Item
   4. Configure your keyboard trigger by selecting the Visor Status Menu Item -> `Visor Preferences ...` and edit your keyboard `hot-key`